 Students enrolled in the EdD program may concurrently pursue an administrative services credential.

 - Designed for working professionals: The program is designed for accomplished professionals who seek to advance their careers to an executive level.
-Courses are taught in the evening by teachers who are also working professionals and provide opportunities for students to draw on their working experiences.
+Courses are taught in the evening by instructors who are also working professionals and provide opportunities for students to draw on their working experiences.

 - Closely mentored: When students pick a dissertation topic, they select a dissertation chair who works closely with them on the design, implementation, and analysis of their data.